mfbmina/mfbmina.dev/content/posts/golang-grpc.en.md

 To see the full example, please visit the [PoC gRPC](https://github.com/mfbmina/poc_grpc).

-# Last two cents
+## Last two cents

 gRPC is not more than an abstraction over the conventional RPC, using protobuf as the serializer and making requests over `http/2`.
 There are some performance considerations when using `http/2`, and in some cases, using `http/1` can be faster!
 I recommend you to read this [benchmark](https://github.com/duh-rpc/duh-go-benchmarks) and this open issue on [golang/go](https://github.com/golang/go/issues/47840) about the `http/2`.
 However, when dealing with requests with a large/complex body, gRPC turns out to be a great solution due to having the protobuf as the serializer, which is much faster than serializing `JSON` as an example.
 Elton Minetto wrote a great [blog post](https://eltonminetto.dev/en/post/2024-08-05-json-vs-flatbuffers-vs-protobuf/) explaining better those alternatives and benchmarking them.
 Another great benefit of using protobuf is solving the contract inconsistency between the client and the server since they both use the same `.proto` files.

 My final recommendation is to use gRPC if you and your team need it and are mature enough for it.
 Usually, web applications don't need all the performance that gRPC aims to give.
 It is usual to find people who have never worked with it, which can cause a slow development process and a loss in software quality.

+## Useful links
 In this post, I've cited a lot of references, and they are all listed below:
 - [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call)
 - [RPC RFC](https://datatracker.ietf.org/doc/html/rfc1831)
 - [RPC x REST](https://aws.amazon.com/en/compare/the-difference-between-rpc-and-rest/)